-Following review of the Mineral Resource Estimate and the PFS, Almaden intends to explore the possibility of further project enhancements in the following areas:
+As part of the FS work program, Almaden has been exploring the possibility of further project enhancements in the following areas:

-- Almaden will be conducting further drilling in areas internal to and within close proximity of the lxtaca PFS pit.
-The focus of drilling will be to add additional resources which could be mined either by open pit or underground methods for inclusion in future engineering studies. - The key limestone unit accounts for 99% of total gold equivalent ounces in the first 3 years of production and 82% of total gold equivalent ounces produced over the LOM.
+- Conducting further drilling in areas internal to and within close proximity to the Ixtaca PFS pit.
+The focus of drilling will be to identify additional resources which could be mined either by open pit or underground methods for inclusion in future engineering studies. - The key limestone unit accounts for 99% of total gold equivalent ounces in the first 3 years of production and 82% of total gold equivalent ounces produced over the LOM.
 Metallurgical recoveries on the key limestone unit are indicated to be 90% for gold and 90% for silver.
-Metal recoveries within the black shale unit, which currently accounts for approximately 10% of total gold equivalent ounces produced in this PFS, are indicated to be 50% for gold and 90% for silver based on preliminary testing.
-The black shale unit will be a focus of future work as a number of potential avenues to improve gold recovery have not yet been explored.
+Metal recoveries within the black shale unit, which currently accounts for approximately 10% of total gold equivalent ounces produced in this 2017 PFS, are indicated to be 50% for gold and 90% for silver based on preliminary testing.
+Almaden has been investigating potential avenues to improve recovery from the black shale unit.